dgt12/dgt12.github.io/_pages/about.md

 I recently submitted my PhD thesis in Computer Science at the [University of Waikato](https://www.waikato.ac.nz/), based in Hamilton, New Zealand.
 My research focused on developing novel visualisation techniques for categorical data and demonstrating their effectiveness through applications in linguistics.

-**I am moving to the UK in August 2024 and am actively seeking a role in Data Science or Software Engineering.** Feel free to reach out if you have any opportunities or would like to know more!
+**I am moving to the UK in August 2024 and am actively seeking a role in Data Science or Software Engineering.** Please click [here](http://dgt12.github.io/files/trye_cv.pdf) to download my CV.
+Feel free to reach out if you have any opportunities or would like to know more!

 In my spare time, I enjoy reading, travelling, playing games (but weirdly, not gaming), exploring the outdoors and generally keeping active.
 Did I mention I have a chocolate addiction?
 My family and friends can attest to my razor-sharp wit and likeability, not to mention my modesty!